 The Joaquin by Boyish Jeans includes organic and recycled cotton, reducing its carbon footprint and reducing water usage.

 CONSCIOUS CREDOS: Recycled

 These denim overalls by C & A are made with recycled cotton.
-They run small so it is recommended to go up one size.

 CONSCIOUS CREDOS: Energy Efficient Use, Less Chemicals, Less Water

 The Freja Jumpsuit by DL1961 is made with certified cotton and clean dyes.
 Their jeans require less water because they recycle and treat 98% of the water used to make them and everything is made in house so they require less energy and are responsible for fewer carbon emissions.